-Now that all the CAS Chair portions for a new program and new courses are approved, it will move on to the CAS Curriculum Committee, CAS Governance, and ultimately the CAS Dean who is responsible for final approval of new programs.
+Now that all the CAS Chair portions for a new program and new courses are approved, it will move on to the CAS Curriculum Committee, CAS Governance (update for Fall 2023: CAS Governance will no longer play a role in the curriculum approval process as voted on by the CAS Faculty Council Spring 2023), and ultimately the CAS Dean who is responsible for final approval of new programs.
 Then the COB Associate Dean, COB Curriculum Committee, and COB Governance will approve the bundled proposal since it involves a new BUAD course as part of the bundle.
 Once those approvals are granted, the bundle finishes the workflow with the traditional final steps of UCC, UFC, and then the Provost's final approval of the new program before being finalized at the Registrar/Banner level.